 It is important to emphasise that there may be many reasons why the revision rate is twice that of other prostheses.
-Some of these may not necessarily be related, or specific to the identified prostheses.
+Some of these may not necessarily be related or specific to the identified prostheses.
 The data related to each of these prostheses have been carefully considered by an expert group of orthopaedic surgeons who have recommended these prostheses be identified and therefore be considered further as to whether or not they should continue to be used.
 When they undertake that consideration, all available data is reviewed and any subsequent investigation that they may request is undertaken and provided.
 The consequence of this process is that not all outliers are recommended for identification.
 One of the main reasons that an outlier is not identified is because it is a non-standard prosthesis that is used in unusual or complex clinical situations associated with a higher risk of revision.
 In this situation it is not fair to compare the results of these special devices to that of standard prostheses used in standard clinical situations.

-This year, the Registry has identified 132 prostheses, or prosthesis combinations (77 hip, 46 knee, eight shoulder and one ankle replacement).
+This year, the Registry has identified 143 prostheses, or prosthesis combinations (83 hip, 53 knee and 7 shoulder).